 If you wish to migrate your site from one server to another, then we recommend you follow these steps:

-- From the Administration block go to Site administration > Server > Maintenance mode and enable maintenance mode.
+- Within the quick-access menu go to Server > Maintenance mode and enable maintenance mode.

-- Backup the Totara Learn database on the old server.
+- Back up the Totara database on the old server.

 - Restore the database backup to the new server.